Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Introduction

-Most existing unsupervised methods face the following challenges: (1) Clean data with only normal samples are required to train their models~\cite{golan2018deep,ruff2018deep,dagmm,goyal2020drocc,goad}.
-In these cases, the contaminated data with both normal and abnormal samples, which commonly exist in real-world applications, will hinder the models from fitting normal data, resulting in performance degradation.
-(2) The manually selected metric to compute the anomaly scores will impact the performance and can hardly "one-model-fits-all"~\cite{rda,dagmm,rsrae}.
+Most existing unsupervised methods (including some of semi-supervised methods) face the following challenges: (1) When handling training datasets comprising both normal and abnormal samples, one typical strategy is to fit all data to a normal pattern and identify samples with a weak fit as anomalies~\cite{golan2018deep,ruff2018deep,dagmm,goyal2020drocc,goad,shenkar2022anomaly}.
+An alternative strategy is to filter suspected anomalies and fit the remaining samples during the training process~\cite{rda,rdp,rsrae}.
+However, these strategies may not effectively deal with the anomaly-contained situation, where we can utilize the information of suspected anomalies to enhance the model's detection capability.
+(2) The manually selected metric to compute the anomaly scores will impact the performance and can hardly be "one-model-fits-all"~\cite{rda,dagmm,rsrae}.
 (3) Data distribution can be divided into three fields: obvious-normal field, transition field, and obvious-abnormal field, as shown in Figure~\ref{fig:illustration}.
 The samples in obvious-normal or obvious-abnormal fields can be clearly distinguished as normal or abnormal data.
 However, the mixture of normal and abnormal data in the transition field hampers the identification of the abnormal samples.